brian1917/workload-identifier/README.md

 # Workload Identifier

 ## Description
-CLI tool that analyzes traffic to
+CLI tool that analyzes traffic from explorer to do the following:
 1. Identify and label potential unmanaged workloads.
 2. Verify or recommend labels for existing managed and unmanaged workloads.

-The output of the tool should be reviewed and then used to import into the PCE to create and label unmanaged workloads and label existing workloads.
-The default output is best for reviewing data.
-When you are ready to import, run the tool with the `-g` flag to create CSVs to be used with GAT or the `-i` flag to create CSVs to be used with the ILO-CLI tool.
+The output should be reviewed and then re-run with the `-g` or `-i` flag to create CSVs used to import to the PCE.

 ## Usage
 `workload-identifier -h`